 U.S. SpanishGiven its size and enormous buying power, the U.S. Hispanic market presents an opportunity that can’t be ignored.
 Success in this market requires understanding the ins and outs of the Spanish language in the U.S.

-No company in their right mind would use content from England to target Americans.
-Why should Spanish for the U.S. Hispanic be any different, especially given the size and importance of the market in terms of purchasing power?
+No company would use culturally specific content from England, Canada, or Australia to target Americans.
+Why should Spanish for the U.S. Hispanic market be any different, especially given this market’s size and importance in terms of purchasing power?

 According to recent studies, 88% of U.S. Hispanics say they appreciate businesses that speak to them in Spanish, and 87% feel businesses that make a sincere effort to invest in their communities deserve their loyalty.
 In order to be among these businesses and find success in the U.S. Hispanic market, you need translations that can speak to this audience directly.